sathomas/jsDataV.is/src/text/ch8/02-modelsviews.md

 });
 ```

 With those two small changes, we're ready to take advantage of our new collection.
-(Well, we would be if the Nike+ API didn't have a few quirks that we'll address later; we'll ignore that complication for now.)
+(Well, we would be if the Nike+ <span class="smcp">API</span> didn't have a few quirks that we'll address later; we'll ignore that complication for now.)
 All we need to do is create a new instance of the Runs collection and then fetch its data.

 ``` {.javascript .numberLines}
 var runs = new Running.Collections.Runs();